apache/trafficserver/doc/reference/configuration/records.config.en.rst

        a filtering rule in the ip_allow.config file to allow only certain machines to push content into the cache.

+.. ts:cv:: CONFIG proxy.config.http.max_post_size INT 0
+   :reloadable:

+   This feature is disabled by default with a value of (``0``), any positive value will limit the size of post bodies.
+If a request is received with a post body larger than this limit the response will be terminated with 413 - Request Entity Too Large and logged accordingly.

 Cache Control
 =============